Make a Donation

 £25 means that we can provide one young person with a 1-to-1 session with our staff in which they are supported to overcome barriers and reach their employment goals

-£40 pays for a smart interview outfit so that we can ensure every young person feels fully equipped and confident for their job interview.
+£40 can pay for a smart interview outfit so that we can ensure every young person feels fully equipped and confident for their job interview.

 - Street League appoints Dougie Stevenson as CEO